JanMalek03/pytest-tui-runner/README.md

 ```

 ### Providing a project path manually
-By default, the tool searches for the project root automatically by looking for a folder named `pytest_tui_runner` upwards from the current working directory.
+By default, the tool searches for the project root automatically by looking for a folder named `.pytest_tui_runner` upwards from the current working directory.

 However, you can also **explicitly specify the project directory** as a positional argument: